Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The transition amplitude

 where the $SU(2)$ group elements $k$ are chosen appropriately so as to encode the corresponding 3d normals, see chapter $4$ of \cite{mariosPhd} for details.
 The \emph{semiclassicality parameter} $t$ controls the width of the Gaussians over the spins in \eqref{eq:ExtrinsicStates} and will play an important role in what follows.

 The states $\Psi_{\Gamma;\, \omega_\ell, \zeta_\ell, \vec{k}_{\ell\nn}}^t(h_\ell)$ are semiclassical states in the truncated kinematical state space of LQG.
 The gauge invariant version of these states, where $SU(2)$ gauge invariance at each node of $\Gamma$ is imposed, was systematically introduced in \cite{bianchi_coherent_2010}.
 In that work, it was shown that they correspond to the large spin limit of Thiemann's $SL(2,\mathbb{C})$ heat kernel states \cite{thiemann_gauge_2001-3, thiemann_gauge_2001,thiemann_gauge_2001-4}, in the twisted geometry parametrization \cite{freidel_twisted_2010,freidel_twistors_2010}.
 This parametrization corresponds to the boundary data considered here up to the twist angle $\alpha_\ell$, a further parameter which at the classical level allows for tetrahedral triangulations that are not properly glued along their faces.
 The twisted geometry parametrization labels points in the classical phase space of discrete general relativity in terms of data that are easy to interpret in terms of holonomies and fluxes (discrete versions of the AB variables).
 The heat kernel states in turn provide an overcomplete basis of coherent states for the corresponding truncated boundary Hilbert space of LQG, $\mathcal{H}_\Gamma=L^2\left[SU(2)^L / SU(2)^N\right]$, where $\Gamma$ is a graph with $N$ nodes and $L$ links.
 The quotient stands for the $SU(2)$ gauge invariance imposed at each node.
 The gauge invariant version of the states $\psi_{\Gamma;\, \vec{k}_{\ell\nn} }(j_\ell, h_\ell)$ are known as the Livine--Speziale states \cite{livine_new_2007}.
 When boundary states are contracted with a spinfoam amplitude $W_\mathcal{C}$, the $SU(2)$ invariance at the nodes is automatically implemented and we need not consider the gauge invariant versions here.
-Details on the construction of all these states and how they are related are given in \cite{gravTunn,mariosPhd}.
+Further details on how to construct these states and how they are related see \cite{gravTunn,mariosPhd} and references therein.

-It is instructive to compare the coherent spin network states defined in \eqref{eq:ExtrinsicStates} with the usual Gaussian wavepackets of Quantum Mechanics, which are peaked on a position $x_0$ and momentum $p_0$.
+It can be instructive to compare the coherent spin network states defined in \eqref{eq:ExtrinsicStates} with the usual Gaussian wavepackets of Quantum Mechanics, which are peaked on a position $x_0$ and momentum $p_0$.
 In the position representation and up to normalization, we have

 with $\psi(p,x) = e^{-ipx}$.